gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ```

 Creating Regions from entity classes is most useful
-when using Spring Data Repositories in your application. [spring-data-gemfire-name]'s
+when using Spring Data Repositories in your application.
+Spring Data for VMware GemFire's
 Repository support is enabled with the
 <code>@EnableGemfireRepositories</code> annotation, as shown in the
 preceding example.